HaChan/cheat_sheet_all/ruby/note.md

 One problem with this implementation is that the equal is very narrow.
 The `instance_of?` test only accept DocumentIdentifier instance, not its subclass or any thing related to it.
 The `instance_of?` can be replaced by `kind_of?` method to accpet an subclass of DocumentIdentifier.

 But with Ruby dynamic typing, there is no need to explicit check for subclass like this.
-Instead, it can work with any kind of object which has the similiar value to be compared:
+Instead, it can work with any kind of object which has the similar value to be compared:

 ```ruby
 def ==(other)